 Labiaplasty Recovery and Results

+Recovery varies between patients.
 Some degree of swelling and/or bruising can initially be expected after labiaplasty, though these symptoms should subside over time.
 Postoperative pain is rare, but any mild to moderate discomfort experienced within the first few days of recovery can usually be controlled with medication.
 There is no need to return to have sutures removed, as all incisions are closed with absorbable sutures that come out on their own in about three weeks.
-Most women feel well enough to resume to work and/or non-strenuous routines within a few days, but physical activities like exercise and sexual intercourse should be avoided for approximately four to six weeks.
+Most women feel well enough to resume work and/or non-strenuous routines within a few days, but physical activities like exercise and sexual intercourse should be avoided for approximately four to six weeks.

 Ultimately, the satisfaction rate of labiaplasty is exceptionally high.
 Once healing is complete and the results of treatment are fully realized, the vast majority of patients find they are able to feel both confident and comfortable in situations that would have led to anxiety and/or discomfort before their procedure was performed.